rrubberr/Flatpak-LuxRender/README.md

 sh extract-binaries/extract-binaries.sh
 ```

 This will populate the extract-binaries folder with everything needed to run LuxRender outside of Flatpak.
+The user can now move this folder anywhere he desires.

-After installing the LuxBlend25 addon, point LuxBlend25 to the extract-binaries directory in order to enable Blender interoperability.
+After installing [LuxBlend25](https://github.com/rrubberr/Flatpak-LuxBlend25), point the addon to the previously created directory in order to enable Blender interoperability.

 ![Binaries](images/luxblend25-setdir.png)